mhoennig/hs.hsadmin.ng/doc/rbac.md

 But we decided not to create such roles and permissions for the RBAC-Objects itself.
 It would have overcomplicated the system and the necessary information can easily be added to the RBAC-Objects itself, mostly the `RbacGrant`s.

-### RbacUser
+### RbacSubject

-Users can self-register, thus to create a new RbacUser entity, no login is required.
+Users can self-register, thus to create a new RbacSubject entity, no login is required.
 But such a user has no access-rights except viewing itself.

 Users can view themselves.